-To provide the knowledge of defence economics by introducing the peculiarities of the defence sector, characteristics of defence markets and factors influencing defence expenditures; to develop the ability to apply this knowledge in practice by analyzing the defence sector.
+Prerequisites for international Goal of the Module participants To provide the knowledge of defence economics by English: Common European introducing the peculiarities of the defence sector, Framework of Reference for characteristics of defence markets and factors influencing Languages (CEFR) Level B2 or defence expenditures; to develop the ability to apply this NATO STANAG Level 2. knowledge in practice by analyzing the defence sector.

-gr es Know- ledge Know the basic concepts of defence economics and their interrelationships.
-Able to solve problems and make decisions in the field of defence. ning Skills Able to identify the defence problems in national and international context. ≒ ဗ Able to analyze the defence sector in the context of economic development.
-Lear Compe- • Able to work in groups and take responsibility for performing assigned tasks and presenting results in a reasoned manner. tences Able to select, systematize and summarize appropriate information required to perform tasks.
+ng es Know- ledge Know the basic concepts of defence economics and their interrelationships.
+Able to solve problems and make decisions in the field of defence. -earning utcomes Skills Able to identify the defence problems in national and international context.
+Able to analyze the defence sector in the context of economic development.
+Lea outo Compe- Able to work in groups and take responsibility for performing assigned tasks and presenting results in a reasoned manner. tences Able to select, systematize and summarize appropriate information required to perform tasks.